-2) Is the average number of toilet users lower than 20 people per one gender-specific toilet? (disaggregate the data by gender)
+2) Is the average number of toilet users not more than 20 people per one gender-specific toilet? (disaggregate the data by gender)

 3) Are the toilets located less than 50 meters from dwellings (or as locally agreed)?

 4) Are the toilets regularly cleaned and maintained? (assess based on interviews with randomly selected users + observations)

 5) Do the toilets have hand washing facilities (with accessible water and soap) and anal cleansing material?

-6) Do the toilets respect cultural preferences and are they segregated by sex?
+6) Do the toilets respect cultural preferences and are they segregated by gender?